WojciechMula/pyahocorasick/README.rst

 **pyahocorasick** is implemented in C and tested on Python 3.6 and up.
 It works on Linux, maOS and Windows.

-Older versions until 1.4.2 were tested and worked on Python 2.7 too.
-1.4.3 and later may work on Python 2.7+ but it is no longer tested in Python 2.

-The license_ is BSD-3-clause.
+The license_ is BSD-3-Clause.
 Some utilities, such as tests and the pure Python automaton are dedicated to the Public Domain.